-Output may be externally trimmed (±10%, except 15Vout is +10%, -20%) with a fixed resistor or an external trim pot as shown (optional).
+Output may be externally trimmed (-20% to +10%) with a fixed resistor or an external trim pot as shown (optional).
 Model specific formulas for calculating trim resistors are available upon request as a separate document.

 In order to trim the voltage up or down, one needs to connect the trim resistor either between the trim pin and -Sense for trim-up or between trim pin and +Sense for trim-down.
-The output voltage trim range is (±10%, except 15Vout is +10%, -20%).
+The output voltage trim range is -20% to +10%.
 This is shown: